johnsto/ocrpdf/README.md

            --compress \
            taxes1.jpg taxes2.jpg taxes3.jpg

+See `--help` for a listing of all available options.

 Automatic contrast enhancement to improve the legibility of the text is performed by default, you can disable this with the `--contrast=0` flag.

 ## Image support

-Reading JPEGs, PNGs and TIFs is supported, plus any other formats that Leptonica supports.
-Images in outputted PDF will be either JPEG or PNG, based on the input format of the respective image.
+All images that Leptonica supports can be read, including TIF, JPEG and PNG.
+However, images in the saved PDF will be either JPEG or PNG, based on the format of the respective image.
 You can force a specific output format using the `--format` parameter.

 ## PDF Structure